 Section 803.
 Compliance Assurance Responsibilities.

-Overall compliance shall be coordinated by the Project Planner unless otherwise indicated in the adopted MMRP.
+Overall compliance shall be coordinated by the project planner unless otherwise indicated in the adopted MMRP.

 The Planning Department may hire an outside consultant where mitigation measure compliance cannot be verified through the planning clearance process, where monitoring requires specialized expertise, or when County staff is unavailable to do the necessary work.
 The cost of said consultant shall be paid by the project sponsor.